mariuszmspace/my-links/README.md

 - [AWS Extend Switch Roles](https://github.com/tilfin/aws-extend-switch-roles) - Extend your AWS IAM switching roles by Chrome extension or Firefox add-on -- `JavaScript`
 - [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) - A tool for using AWS IAM credentials to authenticate to a Kubernetes cluster -- `Golang`
 - [AWS Lambda Power Tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning) - A state machine powered by AWS Step Functions that helps you optimize your Lambda functions for cost and/or performance in a data-driven way -- `JavaScript`
+- [AWS Official Terraform Modules](https://github.com/terraform-aws-modules) - A mix of official and community supported, the official'ist repo -- `collection`
 - [AWS Quick Start](https://github.com/aws-quickstart) - Automated gold-standard deployments on AWS, by AWS -- `various lang`
 - [AWS SAM Local](https://github.com/awslabs/aws-sam-local) - CLI tool for local development and testing of Lambda applications -- `Golang`
 - [AWS Samples](https://github.com/aws-samples) - Over 2k code samples for all AWS services -- `collection`